-Formed in 2007 from the merger of two large selective single-sex schools.
-The Junior and Senior schools are housed on a purpose built campus in Alwoodley while Rose Court is located in Headingley.
-The school is co-educational for pastoral and co-curricular purposes but, in Years 7-11, there are single-gender classes for most subjects.
+GSAL was formed in 2008 following the merger of two large, selective single-sex schools: Leeds Girls' High School and Leeds Grammar School.
+All ages 3-18 are housed on a 140 acre campus on the Northern edge of Leeds, with outstanding facilities.
+The school is co-educational throughout for pastoral and co-curricular purposes but, in Years 7-11, there are single-gender classes for most subjects.

 Mrs Sue Woodroofe (Principal)

 Day/boarding type: Day